Museum Studies Alumni Promote Accessibility in Art

 For both Hord and Barrientos, one of the main highlights of attending DU’s School of Art & Art History master’s program was its small size.
 They wanted a program that would facilitate close mentoring relationships with the faculty and direct access to Denver's art community.
 Barrientos and Hord were able to immerse themselves in that scene during their internships at the Museo de las Americas, an experience they both remember fondly.

-When Barrientos was an intern for the Museo de las Americas, she had the opportunity to assist in the curation of a mostly contemporary art show titled Altar’d Continuum: Resistance and Empowerment in Sacred Spaces.
+When Barrientos was an intern for the Museo de las Americas, she had the opportunity to work behind-the-scenes as support staff for a mostly contemporary art show titled Altar’d Continuum: Resistance and Empowerment in Sacred Spaces.
 As a result, Barrientos was not only able to feature the work of Rose B. Simpson, the artist Barrientos was then studying for her master’s thesis, but she was also introduced to Simpson and shook her hand.